Pruned inside-out polytopes, combinatorial reciprocity theorems and generalized permutahedra: Introduction

 As spelled out in \cite[Sections~21--25]{AA17} and \cite[Section~4]{Aval2020} hypergraphs and hypergraphic polytopes contain a number of interesting combinatorial subclasses such as simple hypergraphs, graphs, simplicial complexes, building sets, set partitions, and paths, together with their associated polytopes such as graphical zonotopes, simplicial complex polytopes, nestohedra, and graph associahedra.

-The paper is organized as follows: In \cref{sec:prelim} we recall basic notions from discrete geometry, set the notation, and review some facts about standard and generalized permutahedra.
-Secondly we give a very brief overview of Ehrhart theory.
-In \cref{sec:prunedEhr} we introduce the notion of pruned inside-out polytopes, define two counting functions on pruned inside-out polytopes, and derive (quasi-)polynomiality and reciprocity results. \cref{sec:appl} provides two applications of the results in \cref{sec:prunedEhr}; first, to generalized permutahedra, giving a new geometric perspective on reciprocity theorems in \cite{Billera2009,AA17} and, moreover, presenting a generalized version for arbitrary face dimensions.
-Lastly, we apply the reciprocity theorem for generalized permutahedra to the subclass of hypergraphic polytopes giving an elementary combinatorial and geometric proof of the reciprocity thereorem for hypergraph colorings in \cite{Aval2020}.
+The paper is organized as follows: In \cref{sec:prunedEhr} we introduce the notion of pruned inside-out polytopes, define two counting functions on pruned inside-out polytopes, and derive \mbox{(quasi-)polynomiality} and reciprocity results. \cref{sec:appl} provides two applications of the results in \cref{sec:prunedEhr}; first, to generalized permutahedra, giving a new geometric perspective on reciprocity theorems in \cite{Billera2009,AA17,karaboghossian_combinatorial_2022} and, moreover, presenting generalized versions for arbitrary face dimensions (\cref{ssec:AgenP}).
+The relationship between our approach and the polynomial invariants for Hopf monoids is analyzed in \cref{ssec:relation}.
+Secondly, we apply the reciprocity theorem for generalized permutahedra to the subclass of hypergraphic polytopes giving an elementary combinatorial and geometric proof of the reciprocity theorem for hypergraph colorings in \cite{Aval2020} (\cref{Assec:hg}).
+In \cref{appendix} we provide more details about generalized permutahedra.
+In particular we give a self-contained proof of the well known bijection between generalized permutahedra and submodular set functions.
+We do not claim the proof to be either new or original, but it is hard to find in the literature.